 - Repairing registry entries for redundant shortcuts and files.

 Which Registry Cleaner Should You Use?

-If you have attempted any the many suggestions I have outlined above, but are still having problems with your computer, then there are a number of different registry cleaners that you can use.
+If you have attempted any the many suggestions to repair Windows registry problems, I have outlined above, but are still having problems with your computer, then there are a number of different registry cleaners that you can use.

 However, Uchenna Ani-Okoye, a former IT Manager who now runs his own computer support website http://www.compuchenna.co.uk recommend you to use Ccleaner, and that’s because it is one of the best option available over the Internet for free.

 That’s not to say there aren’t any other good solutions out there because there are.